charliegale16/Personal-Portfolio/README.md

 * Clone the repository: git clone https://github.com/yourusername/personal-portfolio.git
 * Install dependencies: npm install
 * Run the development server: npm start

-## Contributing
- Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.